mjdamgaard/UP-Web-Project/README.md

 principles of its system.
 This is especially possible due to the fact that it is completely open-source.

-However, being open source hopefully also turns out to be the advantage that will ultimately make users prefer it over any potential not-so-open competitors.
+However, being open-source hopefully also turns out to be the advantage that will ultimately make users prefer it over any potential not-so-open competitors.

 If you submit your data to closed-source website, you run the risk that when